-We hear about the concept of a walled garden often these days.
+A walled garden is a popular term these days.
 Ever wondered what it means?

-The term ‘walled garden’ first appeared in the 70s in the context of the Bell System.
-This telecom giant made hardware exclusive to its network customers.
+The history of walled gardens began in the 1970s when the telecom giant Bell made hardware exclusive to its network customers.

-The term then appeared in the context of early internet service providers (ISPs) like AT&T. They were creating walled gardens for their users and restricting access to other external services.
+The term then sprung when early internet service providers (ISPs) like AT&T started restricting their users from accessing other external services.

-But let’s dive in and discover what is a walled garden in adtech.
+But what is a walled garden in advertising?
+Let’s find out!

-A walled garden is a closed ecosystem in which all operations go through and stay in that ecosystem.
-A walled garden keeps all data and technology to itself.
+A walled garden on the Internet is a closed ecosystem where all operations go through and stay in that ecosystem.
+It keeps all data and technology to itself.

 Walled Garden Technology

-Effectively, to build a walled garden, there must be three things:
+To build a walled garden, there must be 3 things:

-- Data Management Platform (DMP) to store data about your audience
+- Data Management Platform (DMP) to store audience data

-- Dynamic Creative Optimization (DCO) to extract data from DMP and create personalized ads
+- Dynamic Creative Optimization (DCO) to extract data from DMP and run personalized ads

 What is Apple’s and Amazon’s Walled Garden?

-Apple has sole control over its iOS ecosystem.
-This includes payments, video and audio streaming, and advertising on all iOS devices.
+Apple has exclusive control over its iOS ecosystem.
+This includes payments, video and audio streaming, and advertising across all iOS devices.

 How Walled Gardens Impact Publishers?

-Moreover, to fight against walled gardens, publishers embrace header bidding.
-This programmatic solution allows publishers to maximize their revenue by offering their inventory to multiple ad exchanges at the same time.
+Moreover, publishers can partner with monetization platforms, like Setupad, which offer header bidding wrapper solution.
+This programmatic technology allows publishers to sell their ad inventory for the highest price by offering it to multiple ad exchanges at the same time.

-The trend we see now is that brands and publishers are re-evaluating their relationship with walled gardens and gaining their independence back.
+The trend we see today is that publishers and advertisers are re-evaluating their relationship with walled gardens and gaining their independence back.

 The best asset publishers can leverage is their first-party data.
 The industry constantly evolves and comes up with solutions to address these changes.